-The status byte is a bit field with the following flags:
+The status byte shall be a bit field, with the following flags:

 Bit Flag Meaning

-0 Range error Motor is at end of travel and cannot move the requested position
+0 Range error Motor is at end of travel and cannot move the requested position 5

 1 Not ready During reset of function

 2 Date error Over-run, framing, address received at wrong time

-3 Data error Non resetable failure
+3 Data error Non resetable failure 1

 4 Over current Motor winding current too high

 5 o/t motor Motor too hot

 6 o/t heat/s Heatsink too hot

-Parameters Stored In RAM
+Parameters Stored In Parameter RAM.

-The parameters of the individual function drive pcbs are stored in a non-volatile random access memory in an address space that is "off-chip" so they can be changed by the function DSP controlled via the MCB.
+The parameters of the individual function drive pcbs are stored in a non-volatile random access memory in an address space that is "off-chip" so they can be changed by the ${20}$ function DSP controlled via the MCB.